gaba-tope/gaba-tope.github.io/about.md

   fr-LU   : *FR
   # @end locale config
 key: page-about
+permalink: /about/
 ---

-## Yujin Choi
+# Tope
-Undergraduate student majoring in Bio-convergence at Underwood Internatinal College, Yonsei University.
+Undergraduate student majoring in Bio-convergence.
+You may call me Tope in the online community.
 <br>

 ### Currently,